Medical-Guardian/IOE-SERVICES-DEV/af_code/partner_campaign_scheduler/CAMPAIGN_QUALIFICATION_LOGIC.md

 ## Changelog

+### Version 1.2 (2025-10-17)
+- **BUGFIX**: Added SQL CASE statement to convert member IANA timezones to Windows format
+- Fixed error: "The time zone parameter 'America/New_York' provided to AT TIME ZONE clause is invalid"
+- Updated member_eligibility.py to handle IANA → Windows conversion inline in SQL query
+- Added 26 timezone mappings covering all US timezones and territories

 ### Version 1.1 (2025-10-17)
 - Added TimezoneConverter utility for IANA/Windows/Abbreviation conversions
 - Updated timezone logic to support all 3 formats